 - 2.3.6.1.
-The Research Manager shall be responsible for assisting in the development and management of all research at NHH.
+The Research Manager working with the research psychiatrist (in years one (1) and two (2) and with the research investigator in years two (2) and three (3) shall be responsible for assisting in the development and management of all research at NHH.
 The Research Manager shall play a pivotal role in initiating and cultivating research that is efficient and responsive to the needs of the NHH CEO, psychiatrists, nursing staff, clinical investigators, administration, and patient community, and works with the Chief Medical Officer to market the research opportunities at NHH while tracking and reporting the growth and development of research activities. - 2.3.6.2.
-The Research Manager shall develop policies and procedures to ensure that research endeavors function effectively and manages and trains support staff in studies as the research program continues to grow and develop.
+The Research Manager shall develop policies and procedures to ensure that research endeavors function effectively and manages and trains support staff in studies as the research program continues to grow and develop. - 2.3.6.3.

-2.3.6.3.
 The Research Manager shall serve as the primary contact for all incoming and proposed studies, assesses feasibility and potential use of resources and guides potential projects through the process from initial proposal to planning for staffing, finding resources, reviewing budgets, and providing guidance with hospital, state and federal regulations through to completion of the project.